Western Downs Futures

 Program Manager Appointed

 • On 19 March 2024, the interview process for the Western Downs Futures Program Manager was completed and the assessment panel (Daniel Fletcher, Ken Riddiford, Geoffrey Woolcock, Belinda Walker and Louise Judge) announced that the successful candidate for the Program Manager role was Renee King.
-The Program Manager role is funded by Western Downs Regional Council for a 12 month term, to steer the backbone team and support developing the early-stage governance structures required to build the vision of Western Downs Futures.
+The Program Manager role is funded by Western Downs Regional Council for a 12-month term, to steer the backbone team and support developing the early-stage governance structures required to build the vision of Western Downs Futures.

 • In June 2024, the Program Manager role was approved for an additional 12 months of funding, to April 2026, thanks to the Department of State Development & Infrastructure's Regional Economic Future Fund (REFF) grant.